artefactory-argimi/legal_rag/design.md

 - Support for legal domains outside of French law.

 ### Key Architectural Principles
-- Hybrid deployment with two modes for flexibility and resource management:
+- Offline/online split: indexing is offline; inference runs from prebuilt assets.
-  1. Remote mode, activated by an `HF_TOKEN`, uses the Hugging Face Inference API to minimize local GPU memory consumption.
+- Two runtime modes for the generator:
-  2. Local mode (default) launches a local SGLang inference server on the Colab instance.
+  1. Remote mode via Hugging Face Inference (with `HF_TOKEN`).
-- Persistence on Google Drive for all generated artifacts, including the search index, compiled agent programs, and source code.
+  2. Local mode (default) via an OpenAI-compatible server (e.g., SGLang).
-- Separation of concerns between offline (indexing) and online (agent inference) processes.
+- Artifacts (encoder, index) are packaged as zips and fetched from GitHub release assets for reproducibility; can also be supplied via local paths.
-- Modularity via distinct Python modules imported by the main notebook.
+- Separation of concerns between offline (index build) and online (agent inference).
 - Preservation of legal nuance by returning full-text legal documents rather than snippets to maintain legal accuracy.

 ## System Architecture